DexterPOSH/azure-content/articles/automation/automation-first-runbook-graphical.md

 1. In the Library control, click in the search textbox and type **Write-Output**.
 The search results will be displayed below. <br> ![Microsoft.PowerShell.Utility](media/automation-first-runbook-graphical/search-powershell-cmdlet-writeoutput.png)
 2. Scroll down to the bottom of the list.
 You can either right click **Write-Output** and select **Add to canvas** or click on the ellipse next to the cmdlet and then select **Add to canvas**.
 3. Click on the **Write-Output** activity on the canvas.
-This opens the Configuration control blade which allows you to configure the activity.
+This opens the Configuration control blade which allows you to configure the activity.c
 4. The **Label** defaults to the name of the cmdlet, but we can change it to something more friendly.
 Change it to *Write Hello World to output*.
 5. Click **Parameters** to provide values for the cmdlet's parameters.
 	Some cmdlets have multiple parameter sets, and you need to select which you will use.
 In this case, **Write-Output** has only one parameter set, so you don't need to select one. <br> ![Write-Output properties](media/automation-first-runbook-graphical/write-output-properties-b.png)